 Integrated Real Time ClockThe Taralist series Time Activated Relay Controllers are unlike any other relay timer in the world.
 The Taralist series have an integrated battery backed Real Time Clock with memory that allows users to control relays based on a time schedule.
 Use your computer to setup the time schedule and store your schedule into the Taralist controller.
 Once stored, the Taralist does not require a computer, and will activate relays according to a schedule that can be as simple or as complex as your application requires.

-The Taralist can be configured with a new time schedule after installation using wireless communications to your computer.
-Optionally, the Taralist may be configured using the USB port of your computer (you may change or upgrade communication modules at any time).
+The Taralist can be configured with a new time schedule after installation using wireless communications to your computer Optionally, the Taralist may be configured using the USB port of your computer (you may change or upgrade communication modules at any time).

 Time Schedule Events & How They WorkEvents are scheduled times when a relay or group of relays are turned on or off.
 They are defined by the user first by time: Year, Month, Day of Month, Day of week, Hour, Minute, and Second.
 By having these options you have the ability of switching relays on or off at very specific times.
 Activate relays only when the day is Monday, activate relays when the day is Monday and the Year is 2020, activate relays when the day is Monday, the year is 2020 at 9:44:21 AM.
 They are also defined by how they control the relays, whether they turn a relay or group of relays on or off.
 You can add up to 999 Events to the list.